msgtobala/My-Books/React/Hooks.md

 * Should be used only with **functional components**
 * Hooks cannot be nested (no nested hooks)
 *  should be imported from **react**
+*  Must be a the root level
+*  Should not declared/used inside of conditions/if statements or loops
+*  Should be used in Stateless components.

 #### useState()